 What can students do Go to rooms. on-site in their free Stay in common rooms. time?
 Sit outside on the grass or in a student area.
+Visit shops in a specified area while on an excursion.
 Can students leave No. If you need to leave the campus for any reason, speak to your group leader. the campus?
 Explain why you want to leave the campus and what is the reason.
 Student supervision All students are under supervision by centre staff who are easily accessible. during free time